March 3 2014

 A. We're not totally sure whether extra vitamin B is needed if someone is taking SAM-e.
 Perhaps it depends on one's diet and biochemistry.
 It would not hurt to take 1 to 3 times the RDA of vitamin B.

-Q. Is it true that thiamin vitamin B1, taken orally,
+Q. Is it true that thiamin, taken orally,

 prevents mosquitoes from biting?